F4

 Safety first: Disconnect power before testing.

-• Dry connectors: If there are signs of moisture, dry the connector and surrounding area thoroughly.
+• Dry connectors: If there are signs of moisture, thoroughly dry the connector and surrounding area.

 • Replace sensor: Install a new Hansa oven temperature sensor if the old one is shorted.

-• PCB check: If a known-good sensor still results in F4, the main control board may have a shorted input and require replacement.
+• PCB check: If a known-good sensor still results in an F4 error, the main control board may have a shorted input and require replacement.

 Advertisements